Munsif-Raza-T/mimetica/context_analysis_and_risk_mapping_report.md

 | Web Query | Targeted benchmarks (serper_search_tool) | Market attrition/ROI comparables | 0.88 | Duplicate removal + publisher vetting |
 | Triangulation | Synthesis of sources | Range + consensus values | 0.92 | Conflicts reconciled; rationale logged |

-**HOW:** Retrieval logic involved querying the internal corpus for turnover data and external web sources for market benchmarks.
+**HOW:** Retrieval logic involved searching for recent turnover data and market benchmarks, ensuring all data is within the last 12 months.
-**WHY:** Reduces bias; enforces comparability.
+**WHY:** Reduces bias; enforces comparability across different sources.
 **WHERE:** Cite Doc-IDs and URLs + access dates.
+**OBLIGATION:** Any helper failure → record fallback in-line.

 ---

 ## 3) Domain Identification & Framing (Fully Explained)
-- **Primary Domain (WHAT):** HR-ROI
+- **Primary Domain (WHAT):** Human Resources / Market Study
-- **Cues (WHERE):** "22.4% turnover rate among specialized technicians in renewables and electric mobility."
+- **Cues (WHERE):** "The company experienced a 22.4% turnover rate among specialized technicians..." *(Source: Context §1)*
-- **Classifier Logic (HOW):** Keywords such as "turnover," "specialized technicians," and "HR strategies" indicate a focus on human resources and financial outcomes. **Confidence: High** due to multiple corroborating sources.
+- **Classifier Logic (HOW):** Keywords related to HR turnover, recruitment strategies, and financial implications; **Confidence: High** due to multiple corroborating sources.
-- **Boundary Conditions (WHY/SO WHAT):** The analysis focuses on specialized technicians from 2025 to 2027, aligning with project timelines and operational needs.
+- **Boundary Conditions (WHY/SO WHAT):** Focus on specialized technicians in the renewables and electric mobility sectors from 2025 to 2027, aligning with strategic objectives to mitigate turnover risks.

 ---